Find Magic Along the Bridgeview Troll Trail Hike in Oakland with your Kids

 I wish I had shown her a few pictures before we started the hike so she would have known what she was getting into.

-Enjoy a picnic under the canopy of the trees
+Enjoy a picnic under the trees

 There is a large group of trees with low branches, a few tree swings, and a bunch of trolls isolated towards the end of the trail.
 We stopped to swing, count trolls, and enjoy a picnic in this tree grove.